-- ☐ Take an inventory of all of your existing automated email programs.
+Take an inventory of all of your existing automated programs.
 Our Automated Campaign Ideas checklist contains more than 110 triggered campaigns and can help you in this effort.
-For each one that you identify, here are some key questions to ask yourself: When was the email launched?
+For each one that you identify in each of your marketing channels, here are some key questions to ask yourself: When was the automation launched?
 When was the last time it was redesigned?
 Are the links, messaging, and content up to date?
-Is the current look and feel in line with the designs of your broadcast email templates?
-What is the goal of the email?
-Which metric(s) best align with that goal?
-How is it performing?
-What triggers the email (i.e., an action, inaction, a date, response by an Internet of Things device)?
-How long after the trigger is the email sent?
+Is the current look and feel in line with the designs of your broadcast campaign templates?
+What triggers the campaign?
+Is it an action, inaction, a date, response by an internet-connected device?
+How long after the trigger is the campaign sent?
 Could that timing be refined?
-Are some or all broadcast or segmented email sends suppressed to subscribers who receive this email?
+Are some or all broadcast or segmented sends suppressed to subscribers who receive this automation?
 If so, for how long?
-Is this email part of a series?
+Is this message part of a series?
 If not, could it be?
 If so, should it be?
-If it is part of a series, what determines when the next email is sent?
-Are there actions or events that cause one or more emails in this series to be skipped and not sent?
-Are there actions or events that - Does it contain personalization?
+If it is part of a series, what determines when the next message is sent?
+Are there actions or events that cause one or more messages in this series to be skipped and not sent?
+Are there actions or events that cause this series to be terminated early?
+What is the goal of the message?
+Which metric(s) best align with that goal?
+How is it performing? □ Does it contain personalization?
 Are there opportunities for more personalization to be added or for the existing personalization to be enhanced?
-Is there a role for artificial intelligence in determining personalization, such as powering content or product recommendations?
+Is there a role for artificial intelligence or machine learning in determining personalization, such as powering content or product recommendations?
 "Roughly 15% of brands generate the majority of their email marketing revenue from automated and transactional emails.
 This is an attainable goal for most brands and demonstrates that you're focused on addressing the needs of your subscribers in the moments that truly matter.
 Start by optimizing the triggered emails you already have, then look for expansion opportunities."

-Chad S. WhiteHead of Research, Oracle Marketing Consulting

-Identify the automated emails and email elements that need attention most.
-Unfortunately, some brands still believe that triggered emails are "set it and forget it" emails when these high-ROI messages are really "review and improve" emails that deserve regular OA, updates, and optimizations.
-Based on the discovery that you did above, which emails or email elements are most in need of attention?
+Chad S. White Head of Research, Oracle Digital Experience Agency Identify the automated campaigns and campaign elements that need attention most.
+Unfortunately, some "Don't assume that because a particular elements that need attention most.
+Unfortunately, some brands still believe that triggered campaigns are "set it and forget it" when these high-ROI messages are really "review and improve" campaigns that deserve regular OA, updates, and optimizations.
+Based on the discovery that you did above, which campaigns or campaign elements are most in need of attention?
 Create a 3x3 impact-effort matrix, where you rank potential fixes and improvements as low, medium, or high effort with a low, medium, or high impact.
 Prioritize projects that have a higher impact than effort, and consider projects where the impact and effort are balanced.